Yarkon National Park – Yarkon Springs Compound – Visitors Guide

 Papyrus

 Further on the way, we saw Papyrus plants and a short explanation.
 Everybody knows that the Egyptians used Papyrus to create paper.
-But the fact that Papyrus is mentioned five times in the Bible is less known.
+However, the fact that Papyrus is mentioned five times in the Bible is less known.

 Exodus 2:3 (New International Version):